What are the chihuahua puppy uglies?

 When they are adults, about 1 years for chihuahua, they should start to think about getting a proper adult coat, which consists of 2 coats of fur.
 An undercoat is short and thick and the overcoat is longer, soft and fluffy and looks gorgeous.
 Long coat chihuahuas tend to have softer fur than their short coat chums.

 But it can take a couple of years (even three) for your chihuahuas full adult coat to come through.
-Minnie is now 2, and clearly growing her full coat is not on her list of things to do.
+Minnie 2 (at time of writing), and clearly growing her full coat is not on her list of things to do.
 At the moment she looks a bit moth-eaten and patchy!

 A male chihuahua has more fur than a female and a beautiful fluffy ruff around his neck.
 Mika is very proud of his lovely white ruff and matching tail fringing.